 Some of these conditions are rare and not life-threatening, so don’t be worried.
 Two of the most common skin conditions we are talking about include eczema and sebaceous system.

-So, how do you keep your belly button from smelling?
+So, here’s how to make your belly button not smell

 Well, it’s pretty simple.
 Just do the following things: